LTA Tennis Foundation

 Mission Alignment is Critical

-Tim Lawler, Foundation Chair, emphasizes: “Our priority will be to support the grassroots of the game, with a particular focus on diverse and disadvantaged communities where the game is less well established and the opportunity to get involved has been limited...In short, we want as many people as possible to share in the enjoyment and benefits of taking part in tennis.”
+Tim Lawler, Foundation Chair, emphasises: “Our priority will be to support the grassroots of the game, with a particular focus on diverse and disadvantaged communities where the game is less well established and the opportunity to get involved has been limited...In short, we want as many people as possible to share in the enjoyment and benefits of taking part in tennis.”

 Applications must demonstrate robust focus on how tennis will genuinely improve lives - not just increase participation.
 The Foundation evaluates against specific societal outcomes.